jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/issue.md

 ---

+# Read this carefully

-> Please read carefuly this instructions and fill this form before writing an issue.
+> Please read carefully this instructions and fill this form before writing an issue.
 It helps me to help you.
+> If you choose to not follow this template, you accept to have no answer from the author.
+The tag on the issue 'Template not respected' means you don't respect this template.
+Potentially, you will not have a relevant answer.

 <!-- This template will allow the maintainer to be efficient and post the more accurante response as possible.
 There is many types / modes / configuration possible, so the analysis can be very tricky.
 If don't follow this template, your issue could be rejected without any message.
 Please help me to help you. -->